 (c) ENA shall be released unconditionally from any obligations once the permanent assignment documentation has been facilitated.

 Assignment Procedure: BP agrees to satisfy any requirements of El Paso and execute any and all documents as may be reasonably necessary to effectuate the permanent release of the Capacity.
+The release of the capacity will be done in accordance with all tariff requirements of El Paso and all posting requirements.

 Consideration: Consideration may take one of the following forms: